ERATOMMSD/falstar/README.md

 -   Adaptive probabilistic search `(set-solver adaptive (<cp1> <cp2> ...) <exploration> <max-iter>)`, where `<cp1>`, `<cp2>`, ... declares an (increasing) sequence of *granularity levels* with the corresponding number of control points, `<exploration>` is the exploration ratio (a good value is `0.25`) and `<max-iter>` is the maximum number of iterations

+Moreover, the following bridge might still work (untested):

 -   Breach `(<set-solver breach <cp> <opt> <max-iter>)` selects falsification by Breach with `<cp>` control points, optimization method `<opt>` (from `cmaes`, `global_nelder_mead`, ...)

 Requirements can be falsified by

     (falsify <formula1> <formula2> ...)

-Results are logged to in `csv` format if a log file is specified (in double quotes, relative to the working directory of FalStar)
+Results are logged to in `.csv` format if specified (in double quotes, relative to the current file FalStar).
+The log file collects entries for each individual falsification trial, whereas the report groups them together (cf. `(set-repeat _)` below) with aggregated information on number of simulations, running time, and success rate.

     (set-log    <path>)

-Usually, the results are collected and merged, and only written out when FalStar terminates (or when another log file is specified).
+    (set-report <path>)

+Usually, log and report are written only at the end, but they can be flushed eagerly with `(flush-log)`, which reads in any previous values stored in that file and integrates the new results.
-The reason is that different solvers have different parameters that show up in the resulting output as extra columns.
+It is important to note that different solvers produce different columns in the table, such that this merging is necessary.
-Deferring to write the log means that these can be collected into one big table with a uniform schema.
-Long running experiments might want to flush the log in between with `(flush-log)`.

 The initial random seed can be specified by